Reading Time: 8 minutes

 The Cost of Hiring an Employee in Australia

 Even hiring one remote employee comes at a cost, and fully staffing a new office can be an expensive endeavor.
-According to a survey of HR professionals in the Australia and New Zealand Banking Group, hiring costs can range from an average of $9,772 for entry-level positions to an average of $34,440 for hiring new executives.
+According to a survey of HR professionals in the Australia and New Zealand Banking Group, of $9,772 for entry-level positions to an average of $34,440 for hiring new executives.
 When you’re hiring employees as part of a global expansion, this can come with some added costs.
 You should budget for the following:

 - Establishing your business in Australia: Legally establishing a business in Australia involves incorporation and registration costs.
 If you’re setting up a physical office, this will add to your costs, as well.